veddox/monarch-arena/README.md

 ./arena.py set <x> <y> <colour>
 ```

-To create displays and animations, import the `arena` and `draw` modules.
+To create displays and animations, import the `arena` and `shape` modules.
 Use
 `arena.set_mode()` to choose a mode.
 Write a function that does what you want,
 then pass this function to `arena.run()` for safe execution.
 For more details,
 read the API documentation or see the examples in `house.py` and `landscape.py`.